 Who They Are and How to Find Them

-Having Sydney the labradoodle up for adoption on our site has caused quite a stir.
+When Sydney the labradoodle was up for adoption on our site, she caused quite a stir.
 Where we normally see no more than 10 or so families interested in a particular pet, suddenly we had 40 applications for this one dog!
-We'd love to help them all find rescued dogs to adopt, but some, who are absolutely set on having a labradoodle, will be tempted to head over to a pet store that sells puppies.
+We’d love to help them all find rescued dogs to adopt, but some, who are absolutely set on having a labradoodle, will be tempted to head over to a pet store that sells puppies.
 This is a very bad idea.
-"But why?" you ask.
-"I know there are dogs dying in shelters, but there aren't any labradoodles.
+“But why?” you ask.
+“I know there are dogs dying in shelters, but there aren’t any labradoodles.
 Where am I supposed to get a labradoodle from, if not the pet store?
-And what's wrong with a pet store puppy, anyway?"
-Read on...
+And what’s wrong with a pet store puppy, anyway?”
+Read on…

 The biggest problem with a pet store puppy is that the breeder was willing to sell the puppy through a pet store!
 Responsible breeders place their own puppies in carefully screened homes.
 They are not willing to turn that responsibility over to a pet store that will sell the puppy to anyone who can pay.
 Pet store puppies come from mass-market breeders who see puppies as any other livestock: a “crop” to be sold with the highest profit possible and the lowest costs.
 Such a breeder doesn’t care where the puppy ends up.
 That should be a big red flag to you.
 You’ll have no idea how that puppy was produced, how it was cared for, or what that puppy has been through up to this point.
 So, in the best interests of all dogs, here’s how to avoid the heartache generated by pet store puppies.